A doctor uses robotic arms to operate through small keyhole incisions in the abdomen.

 Several small incisions will be made.
 They are called keyhole incisions.
 Carbon dioxide gas will be passed into the abdomen to expand it.
 This will make it easier for the doctor to view the area.

 A small camera will be passed through one of the incisions.
 This tool is called an endoscope.
 It lights, magnifies, and projects an image of the organs onto a video screen.
 The endoscope will be attached to one of the robotic arms.
-The other arms will hold tools that are able to grasp, cut, dissect, and suture.
+The other arms will hold tools that are able to grasp, cut, dissect, and stitch.
 These may include:

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.
 You may also feel discomfort from the gas used during the procedure.
 This can last up to 3 days.